Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Prior and Related Works

 \subsection{Gradient-Guided Latent Space Exploration}

-Sereval approaches have been proposed to traverse the latent spaces of GAN models trained on face, animals, and animated images, enabling controlled manipulation of the image attributes \cite{shen2020interpreting, natsume2018rsgan}.
+Several approaches have been proposed to traverse the latent spaces of GAN models trained on face, animals, and animated images, enabling controlled manipulation of the image attributes \cite{shen2020interpreting, natsume2018rsgan}.
 Tzelepis \etal \cite{tzelepis2021warpedganspace} proposed an unsupervised approach that discovers non-linear, interpretable paths in the latent space of pretrained GANs.
 Their method employs Radial Basic Function-based warping functions to learn a path in the latent space, which outperform linear paths by producing more disentangled and semantically-meaningful transformations (\eg pose, expressions).
 More recently, Song \etal~\cite{song2023latent} introduced a physics-inspired framework that models latent traversals as gradient flows within dynamic potential landscapes.
 By learning multiple distinct and semantically consistent potentials, their method achieves disentangled and flexible trajectories.
 Moreover, it can be integrated as a regularizer during training, thereby encouraging structured latent representations and improving likelihood in GANs and VAEs.
+Pernus \etal~\cite{pernuvs2023maskfacegan} introduced MaskFaceGAN, a GAN-inversion method for local facial attribute editing that travels in the StyleGAN2 latent space using face-parser masks for spatial control and an attribute classifier for target semantics.
+In the end, the edited result will blend with the original image to add the background and other facial components not considered during optimization.

-However, there is, a significant research gap in applying these solutions to iris features.
-Manipulating iris attributes poses unique challenges due to richer and more subtle set of discernible features compared to those of faces.
+However, there is a research gap in applying gradient-guided traversal of a latent space of a pre-trained decoder-based generative model for altering iris image properties.
+Manipulation of iris attributes poses unique challenges due to the richer and more subtle set of discernible features compared to those of faces.
+For example, for face editing with modern generative models, it is possible to identify a hyperplane in the latent space that acts as a decision boundary separating selected semantic facial attributes~\cite{shen2020interfacegan, tzelepis2021warpedganspace}, which was not yet demonstrated in iris image synthesis.